Header Coldwell Banker Realty Logo 2020

 • Sometimes it’s best for buyer to take the money credit – to take control of overseeing repairs by their own trusted contractor that way they know who the work is being done by, and may be able to save cost.

-• Ensure that a licensed contractor is doing all work and receipts are provided before COE (close of escrow)
+• Ensure that a licensed contractor is doing all work and receipts are provided before COE (close of escrow).
+There are some of the shenanigans that can occur, so don’t let anyone bully you.

 Smart Home in an Ostrom Home